-Project category E: Protection of natural resources
+E. Protection of natural resources

-1. Consideration of environmental aspects during planning and construction

-• Percentage of financed projects relating to this project category for which adequate environmental purchasing standards are in place.

-2. Modelling on natural state of water bodies, scientific monitoring, structural quality mapping

-• Percentage of financed projects relating to this project category for which the relevant plans are scientifically monitored and are modelled on the natural state of the water body.

-3. Working conditions during construction work

-- Percentage of financed projects relating to this project category for which binding high labour and health and safety standards apply for both own employees and contractors. - Occurrence of fatal accidents related to construction work at project sites.
+- 1. Consideration of environmental aspects during planning and construction - Percentage of assets for which adequate environmental purchasing standards are in place. - 2.
+Modelling on natural state of water bodies, scientific monitoring, structural quality mapping - Percentage of assets for which the relevant plans are scientifically monitored and are modelled on the natural state of the water body. - 3.
+Working conditions during construction work - Percentage of assets that provide for high labour and health and safety standards (e.g. ILO core conventions) for both own employees and contractors. - Occurrence of fatal accidents related to construction work at project sites.

-Project category F: Sustainable urban development
+F. Sustainable urban development

-1. Achieved energy efficiency (modernisations only)

-• Percentage of financed projects relating to this project category for which energy efficiency improved by 20% or more.

-2. Safe disposal of removed construction materials that are harmful to health (modernisations only)

-Percentage of financed projects relating to this project category for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards.

-3. Working conditions during construction work

-- Percentage of financed projects relating to this project category for which binding high labour and health and safety standards apply for both own employees and contractors. - Occurrence of fatal accidents related to construction work at project sites.

-4. Consideration of environmental aspects during planning and construction (new builds only)

-• Percentage of financed projects relating to this project category for which adequate environmental purchasing standards are in place.

-5. Social and environmental standards in the supply chain (new builds only)

-• Percentage of financed projects relating to this project category for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards.

-6. Community dialogue (new builds only)

-Percentage of financed projects relating to this project category that feature community dialogue as an integral part of the planning process and the operational phase (e.g. sound information of communities, community advisory panels and committees, surveys and dialogue platforms, grievance mechanisms and compensation schemes).
+- 1. Achieved energy efficiency (modernisations only) - Percentage of assets for which energy efficiency improved by 20% or more. - 2.
+Safe disposal of removed construction materials that are harmful to health (modernisations only) - Percentage of assets for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards. - 3.
+Working conditions during construction work - Percentage of assets that provide for high labour and health and safety standards (e.g. ILO core conventions) for both own employees and contractors. - Occurrence of fatal accidents related to construction work at project sites. - 4.
+Consideration of environmental aspects during planning and construction (new builds only) - Percentage of assets for which adequate environmental purchasing standards are in place. - 5.
+Social and environmental standards in the supply chain (new builds only) - Percentage of assets for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards. - 6.
+Community dialogue (new builds only) - Percentage of assets that feature community dialogue as an integral part of the planning process and the operational phase (e.g. sound information of communities, community advisory panels and committees, surveys and dialogue platforms, grievance mechanisms and compensation schemes).

-Project category G: Modernisation of educational and public health facilities
+G. Modernisation of educational and public health facilities

-1. Achieved energy efficiency (modernisations only)

-• Percentage of financed projects relating to this project category for which energy efficiency improved by 20% or more.

-2. Safe disposal of removed construction materials that are harmful to health (modernisations only)

-Percentage of financed projects relating to this project category for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards.

-3. Working conditions during construction work

-- Percentage of financed projects relating to this project category for which binding high labour and health and safety standards are applied for both own employees and contractors. - Occurrence of fatal accidents related to construction work at project sites.

-4. Consideration of environmental aspects during planning and construction (new builds only)

-• Percentage of financed projects relating to this project category for which adequate environmental purchasing standards are in place.

-5. Social and environmental standards in the supply chain (new builds only)

-Percentage of financed projects relating to this project category for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards.

-6. Community dialogue (new builds only)

-Percentage of financed projects relating to this project category that feature community dialogue as an integral part of the planning process and the operational phase (e.g. sound information of communities, community advisory panels and committees, surveys and dialogue platforms, grievance mechanisms and compensation schemes).
+- 1. Achieved energy efficiency (modernisations only) - Percentage of assets for which energy efficiency improved by 20% or more. - 2.
+Safe disposal of removed construction materials that are harmful to health (modernisations only) - Percentage of assets for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards. - 3.
+Working conditions during construction work - Percentage of assets that provide for high labour and health and safety standards (e.g. ILO core conventions) for both own employees and contractors. - Occurrence of fatal accidents related to construction work at project sites. - 4.
+Consideration of environmental aspects during planning and construction (new builds only) - Percentage of assets for which adequate environmental purchasing standards are in place. - 5.
+Social and environmental standards in the supply chain (new builds only) - Percentage of assets for which the implementing construction companies and subcontractors and suppliers are required to comply with appropriate standards. - 6.
+Community dialogue (new builds only) - Percentage of assets that feature community dialogue as an integral part of the planning process and the operational phase (e.g. sound information of communities, community advisory panels and committees, surveys and dialogue platforms, grievance mechanisms and compensation schemes).